kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ### Production profile for Istio

 The default cluster configuration provides Istio that is good enough for playground purposes but not sufficient for a production-grade workload.
-This release comes with the production profile for Istio which increases application scalability (updated HPA) and provides higher CPU and memory limits/requests for the Istio control plane components.
+This release comes with the production profile for Istio which increases Application scalability (updated HPA) and provides higher CPU and memory limits/requests for the Istio control plane components.
 These changes improve the overall Istio components' performance and stability.
 The production profile configuration is optional, not enabled by default.
 To learn more about the profile, read our [docs](https://kyma-project.io/docs/components/service-mesh/#configuration-service-mesh-production-profile).

 ### Production profile for Ory

 The latest release also ships with the production profile for Ory.
 This involves increased CPU requests for the Oathkeeper and an automatically deployed PostgreSQL database in which Hydra stores data.
 This profile isn't enabled by default.
 Currently, if you enable the production profile during the Kyma upgrade, you will need to manually synchronize clients in Hydra.
-We will be working on this synchronization mode in the upcoming release.
+We will be working on this synchronization mode during the next release cycle.